Third DUI – California Vehicle Code Section 23152

 - commit a criminal offense.

 Probation.
-When granting probation for a third DUI, the terms and conditions must include: confinement in the county jail for 120 days to 1 year, and a base fine of $390 to $100.
-As an additional condition of probation, the court may require you to satisfactorily participate for at least 18 months in a DUI program if you have not previously completed a program successfully.
+When granting probation for a third DUI, the terms and conditions must include: confinement in the county jail for 120 days to 1 year, and a base fine of $390 to $1000.
+As an additional condition of probation, the court may require you to satisfactorily participate for at least 18 months in a DUI program if you have not previously successfully completed a program.

 Designation as habitual traffic offender.
-You must be designated as a habitual traffic offender for three years subsequent to conviction.
+You must be designated as a habitual traffic offender for 3 years subsequent to conviction.
 The court must require you to sign an affidavit acknowledging this designation.

 License revocation.
 The DMV must revoke your driver’s license for 3 years.
 The DMV will not reinstate your license until you file proof of financial responsibility (SR-22) and proof of successful completion of a DUI program.